thumbtack/ESS-data/README.md

 These Indexes represent our current best estimates of where the strongest signal can be taken from the survey data collected to date – we expect to update the weights applied and formulas as more data comes in.

-An individual index number is computed for each question in Appendix A in each period using the following formulas:
+An individual index number is computed for each question in each period using the following formulas:

 * For questions with three point scales:
    - `(%_positive_response) + (0.5*(%_neutral_response))`